Justin Braun (soccer)

-Justin Braun (born March 31, 1987) is an American retired soccer player who played as a forward.
+Justin Braun (born March 31, 1987) is an American former professional soccer player who played as a forward.

 Career

 Youth and amateur

 Braun had an accomplished career at Skyline High School in Salt Lake City, where he was named to the All-State first team in his junior and senior years, and to the second team his second year, as well as being the leading scorer in the state during his last two years at the school.
 While playing at Skyline High, he was given the nickname, "The Man with the Golden Foot."
 Braun played college soccer for Salt Lake Community College, but was not drafted by Major League Soccer.

 While playing for Olympique Montreux, a men's amateur team in the Salt Lake City area, Braun was invited to be part of the Utah Select Team which took part in the 2008 George F. Donnelly Cup, an amateur tournament organized by the United States Adult Soccer Association (USASA), which was held at The Home Depot Center in January 2008.
 Braun was spotted by Chivas USA head coach Preki and was invited to preseason with the Major League Soccer side; he was subsequently offered a development contract, and signed for Chivas in March 2008.